 The following airlines offer regular service to Puerto Vallarta:

-- Sala A - Concourse A: Aeromexico/Aeromexico Connect, Calafia[dead link], Magnicharters, TAR, VivaAerobus, Señor Air, and Volaris.
+- Sala A - Concourse A: Aeromexico/Aeromexico Connect, Magnicharters, TAR, VivaAerobus, Cabo Flight Center / Señor Air[dead link], and Volaris.

-- Sala B - Concourse B: Alaska Airlines, Air Canada, Air Transat, American Airlines, Delta, Copa Airlines, Southwest, Sun Country, Spirit, Sunwing, TUI Airways, United, World2Fly and Westjet.
+- Sala B - Concourse B: Alaska Airlines, Air Canada, Air Transat, American Airlines, Delta, Copa Airlines, Porter Airlines, Southwest, Sun Country, Spirit, Sunwing, TUI Airways, United, World2Fly and Westjet.
 The following carriers only come seasonally: Frontier, Finnair and airlines chartered by Apple Vacations.
-Even the carriers that come regularly, year round, (listed in the former) offer seasonal flights from additional cities in the U.S., Canada and Mexico than they do at other times of the year.
+Even the carriers that come regularly, year round, (listed in the former) offer seasonal flights from additional cities in the U.S., Canada, augmenting their year-round schedule.

 Inside the airport

 [edit]Upon exiting from customs, the next two rooms outside of customs are plagued by timeshare hucksters.
 They will offer to arrange a cab ride, arrange for a tour, offer free meals, cash etc for you in an effort to rope you into a high pressure timeshare sales presentation.
-Unless you are looking to buy timeshare or to burn hours of vacation time in timeshare sales presentations, do not engage in conversation with anyone in the next two rooms.
-Walk quickly through the next two rooms - the ones housing the hucksters - continue walking past the rope-line out to the main arrivals area.
+Unless you are looking to buy timeshare or to waste hours of vacation time in timeshare sales presentations, do not engage in conversation with anyone in those rooms.
+Walk quickly past the touts and hucksters and continue walking past the rope-line out to the main arrivals area.

 From the airport by taxi

 [edit]Look for the official taxi kiosk or car rental desks out in the main airport arrivals hall.
-You can purchase your taxi trip here.
-All other offers of cab rides you will receive between customs and the kiosk will be from the timeshare hucksters.
-Ignore every one of them.
-The bad experience of those taken in can ruin one's first hours in PVR, and that would be a shame.
-Or hire private transportation.
+Purchase your taxi trip here, as all other offers of cab rides between customs and the kiosk will be from the timeshare hucksters.
+Ignore every one of them, as getting taken in can ruin your first hours in PVR.
+The white authorized airport taxis available from the airport but are more expensive than the cheaper yellow city taxis across the Pedestrian Bridge.

 From the airport by bus

-For going to the bus station take the northbound bus going towards "Ixtapa" or "Juntas" and get off Las Palmas which is the Cerveza Corona building at Km 9 and walk back two blocks along La Palmas or take the "Victoria Guadalupe" bus which makes the turn towards the actual bus station in Colonia Victoria Guadalupe.
+- To the central bus station: Wait on the far side for a northbound bus towards "Ixtapa" or "Juntas" and get off at Las Palmas which is the Cerveza Corona building at Km 9 and walk back two blocks along La Palmas or take the "Victoria Guadalupe" bus which makes the turn towards the actual bus station in Colonia Victoria Guadalupe.

 By carpooling